Space & Session Guide

 5. Export Space

 Section titled “5.
-Export Space”You can export and import Spaces using the REST API.
+Export Space”You can export Spaces using the REST API or through the Studio.
 This is useful for cloning Spaces, migrating Spaces between companies or for backup purposes.
 Space export contains all the data needed to recreate the Space, including name, type of the Space, access control settings, settings, etc.

 Currently we support the following data to be exported/imported: